Fluidity of the system produced in relativistic pp and heavy-ion collisions: Hadron resonance gas model approach: Summary

 \section{Summary}

-In summary, we have estimated various relevant parameters like Reynolds number, Knudsen number and Mach number which assist in characterizing many-particle system.
+In summary, we have estimated various relevant parameters like $Re$, $Kn$ and $Ma$ which assist in characterizing many-particle system.
 The dependence of these parameters on the system size, temperature, chemical potential for hadrons produced in ultra-relativistic nuclear collisions have been investigated.
-The obtained values ($Kn<<1$, $Ma \sim 1$ and $Re>>1$) indicate the occurrence of compressible inviscid flows at high temperatures close to the phase transition region ($T\sim 150-170$ MeV).
-The degree of thermalization of hadron gas estimated is comparable over different system sizes, indicating the applicability of hydrodynamics in interpreting the results from high multiplicity pp to heavy-ion collisions.
+The obtained values ($Kn<<1$, $Ma \sim 1$ and $Re>>1$) indicate the occurrence of compressible low viscous flows at high temperatures close to the phase transition region ($T\sim 150-170$ MeV).
+The degree of thermalization of hadron gas estimated is comparable over different system sizes, hinting for the justification of the application of hydrodynamics in interpreting the results from high multiplicity pp to heavy-ion collisions.
 This puts into question the applicability of pp collisions as a baseline for heavy-ion collisions at the high beam energies presently accessible at different particle accelerators.